soberwp/controller/README.md

 #### Creating a basic Controller:

 * Controller files follow the same hierarchy as WordPress.
-    * You can view the hierarchy by inspecting a pages body *-data classes.
+    * You can view the controller hierarchy by using the Blade directive `@debug('hierarchy')` on any template or inspecting body classes ending with *-data.
 * Extend the Controller Class&mdash;the class name does not have to match the template name but it is recommended.
 * Create methods within the Controller Class;
     * Use `public static function` to expose the returned values to the Blade template/s.